 A. The Group has defined benefit pension plans in accordance with the Labor Standards Law, covering all regular employees' service years prior to the enforcement of the Labor Pension Act on July 1, 2005 and service years thereafter of employees who chose to continue to be subject to the pension mechanism under the Law.
 Under the defined benefit pension plan, two units are accrued for each year of service for the first 15 years and one unit for each additional year thereafter, subject to a maximum of 45 units.
 Pension benefits are based on the number of units accrued and the average monthly salaries and wages of the last 6 months prior to retirement.
-The Group contributes monthly an amount equal to 2.5%~4% and 4% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, under the name of the independent retirement fund committee for the years ended December 31, 2021 and 2020, respectively.
+The Group contributes monthly an amount equal to 2%~4% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, under the name of the independent retirement fund committee.
 Also, the Group would assess the balance in the aforementioned labor pension reserve account by December 31, every year.
 If the account balance is not enough to pay the pension calculated by the aforementioned method to the employees expected to qualify for retirement in the following year, the Group will make contribution for the deficit by next March.
 The information on the Group's defined benefit pension plan is as follows: